BZoennchen/supercollider-book/_sources/chapters/preamble/intro.md

 Such thing might be ontological 'true' but we can not know and we can not access it.
 However, then I think about the *unreasonable effectiveness of mathematics* and say to myself: There has to be at least traces of an objective reality.
 How can it be that mathematics never let's us down?
-This ambivalence feels akin to being torn between the philosophies of early and late Wittgenstein or caught between the thoughts of Russell and Nietzsche.
+This ambivalence feels akin to being torn between the philosophies of the early and late Wittgenstein or caught between the thoughts of Russell and Nietzsche.

 My unease grows when I pair this ambiguity with the recent advances in technology and societal shifts.
 If contemporary philosophers challenge the validity of metaphysical assertions, how then should we deal with *cybernetics*---modern technology that *steers* us into the future while it is backed by metaphysical assumptions, mainly the idea of progress?